Reconstructing complex states of a 20-qubit quantum simulator: Abstract

 \section{Abstract}

 A prerequisite to the successful development of quantum computers and simulators is precise understanding of physical processes occurring therein, which can be achieved by measuring the quantum states they produce.
 However, the resources required for traditional quantum-state estimation scale exponentially with the system size, highlighting the need for alternative approaches.
-Here we demonstrate an efficient method for complete characterization of complex multi-qubit quantum states.
-Using a variational version of the matrix product state ansatz, we perform the full tomography of quantum states produced in a 20-qubit trapped-ion Ising-type quantum simulator, using the data acquired in only 27 bases with 1000 measurements in each basis.
+Here we demonstrate an efficient method for reconstruction of significantly entangled multi-qubit quantum states.
+Using a variational version of the matrix product state ansatz, we perform the tomography (in the pure-state approximation) of quantum states produced in a 20-qubit trapped-ion Ising-type quantum simulator, using the data acquired in only 27 bases with 1000 measurements in each basis.
 We observe superior state reconstruction quality and faster convergence compared to the methods based on neural network quantum state representations: restricted Boltzmann machines and feedforward neural networks with autoregressive architecture.
-Our results pave the way towards efficient experimental characterization of complex states produced by the dynamics of many-body quantum systems.
+Our results pave the way towards efficient experimental characterization of complex states produced by the quench dynamics of many-body quantum systems.

-Quantum computers and simulators have the potential to solve computationally difficult problems by utilizing the controllable dynamics of engineered quantum systems~\cite{feynman1982simulating,feynman1986quantum,lloid1996universal}.
+Quantum computers and simulators have the potential to solve computationally difficult problems by utilizing the controllable dynamics of engineered quantum systems~\cite{feynman1982simulating,feynman1986quantum,lloid1996universal, cirac2012goals}.
 The latest programmable quantum simulators, in particular those based on cold atoms~\cite{gross2017quantum} and trapped ions~\cite{Blatt2012}, have been used to explore quantum many-body phenomena close to the threshold of what is possible to simulate using classical resources~\cite{mazurenko2017cold,bernien2017probing,keesling2019quantum,qubits20,omran2019generation,ebadi2021quantum,bluvstein2020controlling,scholl2021quantum}.
 The development of such technology hinges on our understanding of the physical processes within the quantum device at the level of both individual qubits and the entire system.
 In order to deepen this understanding, we ought to be able to measure, characterize, and reconstruct the states produced in that device --- that is, to master the art known as quantum-state tomography (QST)~\cite{paris2004quantum}.

 QST becomes increasingly challenging due to the exponential scaling of the number of required measurements and computational resources with the size (number of qubits) of a quantum system.
 This gives rise to a qualitatively new requirement: to reconstruct the state using incomplete measurement data in a computationally efficient manner.
 Addressing this challenge is of importance for further progress in quantum simulation and, as a consequence, understanding complex and non-trivial quantum many-body phenomena.